elizaOS/characterfile/README.md

 # Scripts

-You can use the scripts the generate a character file from your tweets, convert a folder of documents into a knowledge file, and add knowledge to your character file.
+You can use the scripts to generate a character file from your tweets, convert a folder of documents into a knowledge file, and add knowledge to your character file.

 Most of these scripts require an OpenAI or Anthropic API key.